piodaldegan/thyroid-asd-metaanalysis/README.md

 ## Use of AI Tools

-R code in this repository was drafted with assistance from Claude (Anthropic), under the direction of and with iterative review by the authors, as described in eAppendix 4 of the Supplementary Online Content.
+R code in this repository was drafted with assistance from Claude Opus 4.8 (Anthropic), under the direction of and with iterative review by the authors, as described in eAppendix 4 of the Supplementary Online Content.
 All code was executed, verified against extracted study data, and edited by the authors, who take responsibility for its integrity.

 ---